ooion/p99-hs/README.md

 ### solutions

-a.hs contains solutions which problem number not greater than a.
+a.hs contains solutions that problem number is not greater than a.

 for example.
 30.hs contains p1 - p30. p50.hs contains p31 - p50